Day trading guide for stock market today: Six stocks to buy or sell on Tuesday

-Day trading guide for today: Indian stock market continue to trade choppy on Monday.
-Nifty 50 index ended 37 points lower at 19,694 levels, BSE Sensex shed 139 points and closed at 65,655 mark whereas Nifty Bank index finished marginally higher at 43,584 levels.
-In broad market, small-cap index ended higher and logged 0.37 per cent gain on Monday whereas mid-cap index finished marginally lower.
+Day trading guide for today: The choppy movement continued on Friday last week and Indian stock market ended mixed as Nifty 50 index ended marginally lower at 19,794 levels.
+BSE Sensex ended 47 points lower at 65,970 mark whereas Bank Nifty index gained 191 points and finished at 43,769 levels on Friday last week.
+In broad market, small-cap index gained 0.14 per cent while mid-cap index finished 0.13 per cent higher.

-"Global markets were trading mixed after the rally witnessed last week.
-Domestic index Nifty saw a lackluster session on account of profit booking in index heavyweights and closed with marginal loss of 38 points at 19694 levels.
-Majority sectors ended in red.
-Weakness continued in Financial stocks for second consecutive day after RBI tightened norms for consumer credit," said Siddhartha Khemka, Head - Retail Research at Motilal Oswal.
+"Nifty traded sideways throughout the session to close flat at 19,795 levels.
+Sector wise it was mixed bag with buying seen in Pharma, Metals and Banking.
+Insurance sector was too in momentum.
+Market has been consolidating for last few session in the absence of any major events and extended weekend," said Siddhartha Khemka, Head - Retail Research at Motilal Oswal.

 Day trading guide for stock market today

-On outlook for Nifty 50 today, Nagaraj Shetti, Technical Research Analyst at HDFC Securities said, "The short-term trend of Nifty continues to be range bound.
-There is a possibility of some more consolidation or minor weakness in the short term before showing upside bounce from the lows.
-Immediate support is placed around 19,600 to 19,550 levels."
+On outlook for Nifty today, Nagaraj Shetti, Technical Research Analyst at HDFC Securities said, "The near-term uptrend status of Nifty 50 index remains intact.
+The cues of recent assembly elections (exit poll predictions on 30th Nov and election result on 3rd Dec) are expected to be a trend decider for the market ahead.
+The upcoming above-said event is likely to trigger sharp movement on either side of the range.
+A sustainable up move above 19,900 could pull Nifty towards all-time highs and a decisive move below 19,600 is likely to open a near-term downward correction for the market."

-Also Read: Stocks to Watch: ABB India, Tata Power, RateGain, Tech Mahindra

-On outlook for Bank Nifty today, Ashwin Ramani, Derivatives & Technical Analyst at SAMCO Securities said, "Bank Nifty has formed a doji candle on the daily chart, which signals indecision.
-Both the call & put writers battled out at the maximum put open interest strike of 43,500 with the latter winning the battle by a fine margin.
-The level of 43,800 is a key hurdle for Bank Nifty and a continuation of uptrend is likely upon successful close above the same.
-Bank Nifty closed 1 point higher at 43,585."
+On outlook for Bank Nifty today, Ashwin Ramani, Derivatives & Technical Analyst at SAMCO Securities said, "Bank Nifty ended the volatile day, moving sharply both sides on Intraday basis to end at 43,769, up 192 points.
+Bank Nifty has given a higher close on the daily chart, which is a positive sign.
+The level of 43,300 is likely to act as a strong support for Bank Nifty.
+A strong close above 43,800 level can lead to initiation of fresh longs in the Index."

 Day trading stocks for today